CESNET/ofm/comp/uvm/common/readme.rst

    * - function
      - description
    * - dut_tr_timeout_set(time timeout)
-     - How much can be dut transaction delayd against model.
-(DUT processing time)
+     - How much can the DUT transactions be delayed after the model's transactions (due to the DUT processing time)
    * - model_tr_timeout_set(time timeout)
-     - How much can be model transaction delayd against dut transaction (Partialy count)
+     - How much can the model's transactions be delayed after the DUT transactions (due to a partial calculation)

-Classes contains two analysis port.
-On port ``analysis_imp_model`` is connectet model output.
-On port ``analysis_imp_dut`` is connected dut output.
+The classes contain two analysis ports.
+The model's output is connected to the ``analysis_imp_model`` port.
+The DUT's output is connected to the ``analysis_imp_dut`` port.
 Anything else should be done by classes.

-Also there is possibylity to create own comparable algorithm and messages.
-By reimplementing pure virtual functions ``virtual function int unsigned compare(MODEL_TYPE tr_model, DUT_TYPE tr_dut);`` ``virtual function void message(MODEL_TYPE tr_model, DUT_TYPE tr_dut);`` .
-Code bellow show some example.
+Also, there is the possibility of creating your own comparable algorithm and messages.
+You can do this by reimplementing pure virtual functions:
+``virtual function int unsigned compare(MODEL_TYPE tr_model, DUT_TYPE tr_dut);`` and
+``virtual function void message(MODEL_TYPE tr_model, DUT_TYPE tr_dut);``.
+``virtual function void message(MODEL_TYPE tr_model, DUT_TYPE tr_dut);`` The code below provides an example.

 .. code-block:: SystemVerilog

-    // in extends is specified model and dut type of transaction. class scoreboard_channel_header #(HDR_WIDTH, META_WIDTH, CHANNELS, PKT_MTU) extends uvm_common::comparer_base_tagged #(packet_header #(META_WIDTH, CHANNELS, PKT_MTU), uvm_logic_vector::sequence_item#(HDR_WIDTH));
+    // The class extends a specified model and dut type of transactions. class scoreboard_channel_header #(HDR_WIDTH, META_WIDTH, CHANNELS, PKT_MTU) extends uvm_common::comparer_base_tagged #(packet_header #(META_WIDTH, CHANNELS, PKT_MTU), uvm_logic_vector::sequence_item#(HDR_WIDTH));
         `uvm_component_param_utils(uvm_app_core::scoreboard_channel_header #(HDR_WIDTH, META_WIDTH, CHANNELS, PKT_MTU))